Skip to main content

 In 1965, Jim returned stateside when he took a job as president of ITT's Cannon Electric Division, and moved the family to Pasadena, CA. In 1967 he was named general manager of ITT's Electromechanicals Component Group.

-In 1968, Jim jumped ship and took a job as president and chairman of Astrodata, a company serving California's aerospace electronics industry.
+In 1968, Jim jumped ship and took a risky but intriguing job as president and chairman of Astrodata, a high-tech startup serving California's aerospace electronics industry.
 He was also named, with several other company presidents, to the Orange County Advisory Board of the Merchants' and Manufacturers' Association.
-However, Astrodata appeared to be on shaky financial ground, suffering losses and layoffs before Jim resigned in 1970.
+However, Astrodata’s analog products were suddenly overshadowed by the new digital revolution, and Jim left the company in 1970.

-His career moves for the next 13 years are not known, but they must have been successful years since Jim and Margaret retired in 1983 to a beach house on Balboa Peninsula, a wealthy enclave of Newport Beach, CA, where he lived for the next 32 years.
-Margaret died in 2002; Jim died on October 8, 2015 and is buried at Good Shepherd Catholic Cemetery in Huntington Beach, CA.
+Jim and Margaret then moved to a beach house on Balboa Peninsula, a wealthy enclave of Newport Beach, CA, where he lived for the next 32 years.
+Margaret died in 2002; Jim died on October 8, 2015 and they are buried together at Good Shepherd Catholic Cemetery in Huntington Beach, CA.

 Sources: